ahmohbati/SecOn/FAQ.md

 sudo nsm_sensor_ps-restart --only-barnyard2<br>
 </code></pre>

-If that still doesn't fix it, you may have to perform MySQL surgery on the database "securityonion_db" as described in the Sguil FAQ:<br>
+If that still doesn't fix it, you may have to perform MySQL surgery on the database `securityonion_db` as described in the Sguil FAQ:<br>
 <a href='http://nsmwiki.org/Sguil_FAQ#Barnyard_dies_at_startup.2C_with_.22Duplicate_Entry.22_error'><a href='http://nsmwiki.org/Sguil_FAQ#Barnyard_dies_at_startup.2C_with_.22Duplicate_Entry.22_error'>http://nsmwiki.org/Sguil_FAQ#Barnyard_dies_at_startup.2C_with_.22Duplicate_Entry.22_error</a></a>

 ####Why does the Snorby worker fail with "ERROR: Process ID out of range."?####
-The root cause is that the Snorby worker got into a failed state with the /opt/snorby/tmp/pids/delayed_job.pid file being empty.
-Snorby reads in the contents of this pid file and if it's empty, it results in "ERROR: Process ID out of range.".
+The root cause is that the Snorby worker got into a failed state with the `/opt/snorby/tmp/pids/delayed_job.pid` file being empty.
+Snorby reads in the contents of this pid file and if it's empty, it results in `ERROR: Process ID out of range.`.
 Removing the empty pid file allows Snorby to start correctly.<br>
 <pre><code>sudo mv /opt/snorby/tmp/pids/delayed_job.pid /tmp/<br>
 sudo reboot<br>
 </code></pre>